ranajoy-cosmo/movie_rec/README.md

 * [What is Collaborative Filtering](#what-is-col_filt)

 ## About the Project
-The goal of this project is to demonstrate some popular collborative filtering methods for making movie recommendations
+The goal of this project is to demonstrate a recommender systems, in particular the class of methods called Collaborative Filtering.
+I

 ### Features
 * Collaborative filtering